jakejooyoung/fedevserver/README.md

 ### What is this repository for? ###

-This is a front-end development server for Crypto Media.

-This repo was forked from NopainUI, a quick starter kit for setting up a basic front-end development server using Webpack, React, SCSS, Babel.
+This repo is a quick starter kit for setting up a basic front-end development server using Webpack, React, SCSS, Babel.
+Written by Jake Kim.

 ### How do I get it running? ###